- Orthodontics -

 Fixed braces - “train tracks”.
 These are the most commonly used orthodontic appliances, and are very effective, as they can be used to move a whole tooth through the bone, rather than just tip it as with removable appliances.
 There are many different systems, and your specialist will select the appropriate one for each case.
 Some rapid fixed appliance systems also exist, which aim to reduce the total treatment time, and are aimed more commonly at adults (for example ‘Six Month Smiles’).
 Classically, the brackets and wires are made of metal, although modern clear and porcelain brackets, together with white coated wires are now available to reduce the visibility in the mouth.
 Fixed braces can sometimes be applied to the tongue side of the teeth to reduce their visibility, and your orthodontist can advise as to the suitability of ‘lingual orthodontics’ for you.

-Clear Aligners - We use Invisalign, the most established clear aligner system, at Heathwood Dental Practice.
+Clear Aligners - Invisalign is the most established clear aligner system.
 It involves a series of clear sheaths that fit over the teeth, and are virtually invisible.
 Multiple iterations of aligners are made, each one coaxing a small amount of movement from the teeth, until the next is required.

 In this way orthodontics can be carried out virtually invisibly to correct overcrowded teeth, widely spaced teeth and other problems.
 There are no metal brackets or wires, and each aligner is used for approximately 2 weeks.